Skip to content

 Example

-Typically, when scrolling a page, I use the global CSS selector like html.
+Typically, when scrolling a page, you use the global CSS selector like html.

-However, in some cases, a page has multiple scrollable regions, and I cannot use the html selector to scroll.
-Instead, I need to use the selector of the specific region, as follows:
+However, in some cases, a page has multiple scrollable regions, and you cannot use the html selector to scroll.
+Instead, you need to use the selector of the specific region, as follows:

-For example, on this Discord page, I want to scroll the chat section to view messages in the channel.
+For example, on this Discord page, you want to scroll the chat section to view messages in the channel.

-If I use the html selector, the node will run but won’t scroll because there are multiple scrollable regions on this page.
+If you use the html selector, the node will run but won’t scroll because there are multiple scrollable regions on this page.

-Therefore, I need to obtain the selector for the chat region of the channel.
-Here, I will use the selector main>[class*="messagesWrapper"] [class*="scroller"] in the Scroll element node with the following configuration:
+Therefore, you need to obtain the selector for the chat region of the channel.
+Here, you will use the selector main>[class*="messagesWrapper"] [class*="scroller"] in the Scroll element node with the following configuration:

-When running this node, I can see the messaging region being scrolled down.
+When running this node, you can see the messaging region being scrolled down.

 Scroll Successfully on Most Pages